 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 The pastoral counselor needs to have a thorough understanding of crisis theories, and those theories’ relevance to guiding the therapeutic process as a basis for his/her work.
 In addition to understanding core theoretical principles, pastoral counselors need to appreciate contributions from various theoretical approaches to the actual practice of crisis counseling.
 This understanding serves to heighten counselor effectiveness in formulating effective treatment strategies, and in aiding in the delivery of powerful interventions in an efficient and timely manner.

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be 400–500 words, demonstrate course-related knowledge, and include at least 2 scholarly sources and 1 biblical integration in addition to any course textbook citations.
 In addition to the thread, the student is required to reply to 2 classmates’ threads.
 Each reply must be 200–250 words, and must contain at least 1 scholarly reference and 1 biblical integration in addition to course texts.
-Current APA format must be used.
-Discussion Board Forums are split between 2 modules/weeks for this course.
-Both the thread and the reply are graded, with the points being allotted in the module/week when replies are due.
+Current APA standards must be used.
+Discussions are split between 2 modules for this course.
+Both the thread and the reply are graded, with the points being allotted in the module when replies are due.

-The student will use the system described in the assignment instructions to complete Book Reviews of 3 of the required textbooks.
-Each Book Review must be 1,400–2,000 words and use current APA format.
+The student will use the system described in the assignment instructions to complete 4-MAT Book Reviews of 3 of the required textbooks.
+Each Book Review must be 1,400–2,000 words and use current APA standards.

 The student will use the format and materials in the Paleg & Jongsma text to develop a 4-page Treatment Plan covering the first 4 weeks of client sessions.